Model projective twists and generalised lantern relations: (Mose-Bott-) Lefschetz fibrations

-Lefschetz thimbles and vanishing cycles are exact Lagrangians in the total space and fibre respectively.\begin{itemize} \item A Lefschetz thimble $\mathcal{L}\subset E$ is an exact (i.e $\lambda|_{\mathcal{L}}$ is exact), Lagrangian disc, which is preserved by the flow of the vector field $\partial_z$ on the base $\C$. \item A vanishing cycle $V\subset M$ is an exact Lagrangian sphere which comes with an equivalence class in of diffeomorphisms $S^{n} \to V$ defined up to the action of O$(n+1)$ (called a \emph{framing}). \end{itemize}
+\item There is an associated basis of vanishing cycles $(V_0, \dots , V_m)$ where for all $i=0,\dots , m$, (using the above identification for smooth fibres).
+Every vanishing cycle $V_i\subset M$ is an exact Lagrangian sphere which comes with an equivalence class in of diffeomorphisms $S^{n} \to V_i$ defined up to the action of O$(n+1)$ (called a \emph{framing}).
+This is induced by the restriction of a diffeomorphism $D^{n+1} \lra \Delta_i$ (which is canonical, see \cite[Lemma 1.14]{seideles}). \end{enumerate} \end{definition}

-\begin{definition} We call global monodromy a symplecticomorphism $\phi\in \Symp_{ct}(M)$ obtained by parallel transport anticlockwise around a loop encircling all the critical values of the fibration, see also \eqref{monorep}. \end{definition} By the symplectic Picard-Lefschetz theorem (\cite[(16c)]{seidelbook}), the global monodromy is isotopic to the product of Dehn twists along the vanishing cycles $(V_0, \dots , V_m)$,
+\begin{definition} The global monodromy is the symplectomorphism $\phi\in \Symp_{ct}(M)$ whose Hamiltonian isotopy class is defined by the anticlockwise parallel transport map around a loop through the base point $z_*$ encircling all the critical values of the fibration.
+(Typically, this loop is defined as the smoothing of the concatenation of the loops centred at $z_*$ going around a single critical value as in Figure \ref{basis}). \end{definition} The symplectic Picard-Lefschetz theorem (\cite{arnold}) states that the global monodromy $\phi$ is isotopic to the product of the Dehn twists along the vanishing cycles $(V_0, \dots , V_m)$, and the Hamiltonian isotopy class is independent of the choice of basis of vanishing paths.